lmlg/libsref/doc/design.md

 implements reference counting with RCU as support.

 When _acquiring_ or _releasing_ a reference counted object in libsref, its counter isn't modified in any way.
-Instead, such object is placed in a thread-local hash table that maps pointers to _deltas_, an integer that records the temporary difference that needs to be applied by a thread.
+Instead, the object is placed in a thread-local hash table that maps pointers to _deltas_, an integer that records the temporary difference that needs to be applied by a thread.